Free Printable Children’s Reading Kit

 Bookmarks

 These bookmarks are not only colorful additions to a child’s possessions but are also a way for them to take pride and care of what they are reading.
-It will hopefully prevent ‘dog-tagging’ books, bent pages, and damaged spines from folding books out on tables.
+And with any luck, these bookmarks will prevent ‘dog-tagging’ books, bent pages, and damaged spines from folding books out on tables.

 You can download the free kit here or by clicking on the image above.